-Note: For further information about how this definition is applied, see clause 92.
+Note: For further information about how this definition is applied see clause 92.
+See also definition of "special circumstances".

-Note: See also special circumstances below.

 learning outcomes

 means statements of what students know, understand and are able to do on completion of a unit of study, a major, program, stream, award course, or other curriculum component.